L-stal/MovieAPI/ReadMe.md

 #### Reflections
 I was completely new to making an API.
 Things started off really slow, and I had a hard time grasping the concept of what a minimal API did and what it should be used for.
 Because of this, I had a hard time knowing what to look for and how to write it.
 But after a few days, I clicked and everything made sense.

 The areas I could improve on include the names and structure of the code.
-What I took from this exercise is that even if you don't have a clue on what you are getting yourself into, just start somewhere.
+What I took from this exercise is that even if you don't have a clue about what you are getting yourself into, just start somewhere.
 Try to write a line that you think is going to work, and you have started.
 I had really low hopes of even getting this thing done, but it goes to show that only if you just write, magic happens sooner or later.
 It was a fun experience, and I'll definitely explore minimal APIs more.
-I started this project in frustrastion, and in the end, it was actually fun, and i even did some extra challanges just for the fun of it.
+I started this project in frustration, and in the end, it was actually fun, and I even did some extra challenges just for the fun of it.

 ---